JayCuthrell/jaycuthrell.com/_pages/disclosure.md

 Be sure to read all the fine print from [Wealthfront disclosures](https://www.wealthfront.com/legal/disclosure) (as of December 2023) therein.
 YMMV.

-I currently hold these public stocks (in alphabetical order):
+I currently hold no public stocks but if this changes I will add them below (in alphabetical order):

-ADBE
-ADSK
-APPN
-AZTA
-BASE
-BILL
-CFLT
-CHWY
-COUR
-CXM
-DIS
-DOCN
-DT
-EBAY
-FIVN
-HCP
-HUBS
-INTC
-JAMF
-MDB
-ME
-MNDY
-NET
-OKTA
-OMCL
-PARA
-PCTY
-PD
-PYPL
-QTWO
-RBLX
-S
-SCWX
-SNOW
-SPT
-TDY
-TEAM
-TGT
-UPS
-VEEV
-WIX
-WK
-WOOF
-XMTR
-XPEL
-ZS
+💸

 ### Gifts and Advertising